 He began his government career as a Foreign Service Officer with External Affairs and International Trade Canada.
 He served in Hong Kong, Port-au-Prince, Haiti and Colombo, Sri Lanka, as well as in Ottawa.
 Additionally, his work experience includes modelling natural gas flow for a major gas transmission pipeline company, spending time as an oilfield laborer, and working summers as a telephone “Central Office Technician”.

-Bud holds an MPA from Queen’s University in Kingston, Ontario.
-He holds an undergraduate degree in biology from the University of Lethbridge, and a graduate degree in medical science from the University of Calgary.
+Bud holds an MPA from Queen’s University in Kingston, Ontario, an undergraduate degree in biology from the University of Lethbridge, and a graduate degree in medical science from the University of Calgary.
 He is also a diplomate in Industrial Engineering Technology from the Southern Alberta Institute of Technology.

 A dual citizen of the United States and Canada, Bud was born in Kansas, raised in Alberta, and formally became an Ontarian when he married an Ottawa native.